willemverbuyst/sb-client/server/README.md

 # What is this?

-A repo with a server and a PostgreSQL database setup, made with Express and Sequelize.
+An server and a postgreSQL database setup, made with Express and Sequelize.

-This is a refactored version of a project started/created by [Michelle Pesch](https://github.com/mipes4/sportsbetting_fe).

-# Development version

-## Set up :electric_plug:
+# Set up :electric_plug:

-### Genreal

-1. Clone the repo
-2. Run `npm i` to install the dependencies

-### Environment
+## Environment

-3. Create a PostgreSQL database
-4. Sign up and get an api key from the football api
-5. Add a `.env` file at the root level of the project
+3. Add a **.env** file at the server level of the project

-6. Add the environment variables and update them with your credentials
+4. Add the environment variables and update them with your credentials

-### Database
+5. Football api: you have two options

+- Sign up and get an api key from the football api
+- Run the service in this repo (this service mocks a football api response for teams and fixtures)
+  > docker-compose up service

+6. Create a PostgreSQL database

+- cloud based
+- with docker
+  > docker-compose up dev-db

+## Development data

 7. Update or create seed-files if needed
-8. Use the `generate_predictions.sh` bash script to generate dummy predictions if desired
+8. Use the bash scripts in server/src/db/dummy-data to generate dummy predictions if desired
+   > generate_predictions.sh
-9. Migrate tables and relations with `npx sequelize-cli db:migrate`
+9. Migrate tables and relations with
+   > npx sequelize-cli db:migrate
-10. Import teams by running `node api-football/api-calls.js --importTeams`
+10. Import teams by running
+    > node api-football/api-calls.js --importTeams
-11. Import your seeds with `npx sequelize-cli db:seed:all`
+11. Import your seeds with
+    > npx sequelize-cli db:seed:all
-12. Use the scripts in the `post-release.sh` and/or `package.json` files to undo/redo/customize your setup.
+12. Use the other scripts in server folder to undo/redo/customize your setup
+    > bash set-up-dev-db.sh

-### Server
+## Server

-13. Start server with `npm run dev`
+13. Start server with
+    > npm run dev

 ## Environment variables